ZouYang31/ZouYang31.github.io/_pages/about.md

 # 💬 Presentation
 - *2024.04*, New England Student Research Symposium on Statistics and Data Science.

-# 🏞️ Hobbys
+# 🏞️ Hobbies
-At my leisure time, I like practicing yoga(meditation), playing guita, snowboarding and drinking coffee.
-I am a certified yoga teacher (RYT-200).
+At my leisure time, I enjoying practicing yoga(meditation), playing guita, snowboarding and drinking coffee.
+I am also a certified yoga teacher (RYT-200).